Track mileage automatically

 If a pickup or delivery location requires paid parking, you can write off the expense.
 However, you can’t deduct parking costs incurred while making non-business stops during your delivery runs or simply parking at your residence.

 While traveling between pickup and delivery locations, you can also deduct tolls on your taxes.
-Examples include highway, EZ pass, tunnel and bridge tolls.
+Examples include highway, EZ pass, tunnel, and bridge tolls.
 The IRS doesn’t allow writing off tolls related to personal travel or commuting.

 Delivery equipment and supplies